se-edu/learningresources/contents/data/mysql/MySQL.md

 Table 4.
 Result-set after `SELECT`

 <box type="info">
-  Since, we have used a GROUP BY clause, we cannot SELECT data from individual attributes (like ID or Name) that is not part of the aggregate data generated in the group (like Course).
+  Since, we have used a <code>GROUP BY</code> clause, we cannot <code>SELECT</code> data from individual attributes (like ID or Name) that is not part of the aggregate data generated in the group (like Course).
 </box>

 #### 6. `ORDER BY num`